adamiaonr/de-zoomcamp-project/README.md

 Your local agent should start downloading data from Kaggle and upload it to GBQ.

 9. Finally, you can also use the Prefect Cloud UI to run the `dbt` trigger Prefect flow, in order to perform the final transformations on GBQ.

+At this point, you can take a look at the data in GBQ.
+Alternatively, you can head up to [Google Looker Studio](https://lookerstudio.google.com/), connect data sources to your GBQ tables and create a dashboard.